harness/developer-hub/docs/platform/dashboards/use-dashboard-intelligence-by-aida.md

 #### Constrained queries

 Constrained queries add filter constraints for deliberate answers.
 Constrained queries typically involve a time filter, for example:
-   - What are my total AWS costs for project "qa-stage"?
+   - What are my total AWS costs?
 Filter for the last 45 days.
    - What is my daily deployment success rate?
 Filter for the last 60 days.
-   - What is my monthly build count by project?
+   - What is my monthly build count?
 Filter for the last 90 days.

 #### Custom queries

 Custom queries involve custom fields.
 Currently, Dashboard Intelligence by AIDA only supports table calculations, for example:
-   - What are my total costs by region?
+   - What are my AWS total costs?
+Pivot by region.
 Filter for the last 30 days.
-Include a table calculation returning yes if region is "us-west1", else no.
+Include a table calculation returning yes if region is "us-west1", else no. Make this a table.

 ### Supported visualization types